Performance

 Test results

-Used test sets are sets of 1E3, 1E4, 1E5 or 1E6 transactions.
-Tests are run for all report types and for all formats.
-If version supports filtering then all above if also run when filtering is enabled.
+Artificial test data is used for performance test data.
+Used test sets are sets of 1E3, 1E4, 1E5 and 1E6 transactions.
+Tests are run for all report types, and also with transaction filtering and without.

 Git Storage backend is performance tested with same data sets than filesystem based storage.
-Git Storage backend has same or better performance as filesystem backend, but with less CPU utilization.
+Git Storage backend has same or better performance as filesystem backend.

-This is low-end server system with quad core cpu.
+This system is laptop system with quad-core cpu.
 CPU has four cores and eight threads.
-All journal data can be cached in memory.
+All journal data be cached in memory.

 Test data